'M' is for Morel Mushrooms in the Mountains in May

 The first key to hunting for morel mushrooms is to understand where, how and why they grow.
 The fungus is believed to have a symbiotic relationship with trees.
-When an event like wildfire or logging takes place and there is a lot of tree death in a forest, the morel fungus often begins fruiting above ground a few years later in order to spread/relocate, which is why the fungi's fruiting bodies (a.k.a. mushrooms) are most consistently found around old wildfire locations.
+When an event like wildfire or logging takes place, and there is a lot of tree death and devastation in a forest, the morel fungus often begins fruiting above ground a few years later in order to spread/relocate.
+This is why the fungi's fruiting bodies (a.k.a. mushrooms) are most consistently found around old wildfire locations.

 It seems like the best time to look in Central Oregon is around mid-May, when temps start reaching the 60s(Fahrenheit) in the mountains during the daytime and not dropping much below freezing at night, and when most deciduous trees are finally forming visible leaf buds.
-Like most mushrooms, morels grow best after substantial rainfall (which can actually be hard to come by, east of the Cascade mountain range, so there is definitely some proper timing involved between the temps and the rainfall... which is why I spend nearly all of May searching for them).
+Like most mushrooms, morels grow best after substantial rainfall (which can actually be hard to come by east of the Cascade mountain range, so there is definitely some proper timing involved between the temps and the rainfall).

 When harvesting, one should use a knife to cut morels just above ground level, leaving its base and "roots" in the ground.
 Depending on where you go, some places have rules and requirements about obtaining a foraging permit before you go picking, or cutting your mushrooms to leave half of each one behind so you're spreading the spores for future seasons.
 Regardless, I like to halve my mushrooms with a knife and at least wipe the knife in the grass as I cut them regardless, to spread spores by some means.